NewPythonX-NPX/VeloStrap/IMPORTANT/README.md

 A massive shoutout to **BloxStrap** and **VoidStrap** for inspiring the ideas behind ***VeloStrap***.

 > **⚠️ Important Note:**
 > Please do not change the version number in `VeloStrap.py`.
 If you do, the app will falsely think you have an updated version, and you will not be redirected to update your launcher when new updates drop.
-Under German Law, this is not the studio fault, its your own fault.

 ----